 Most believers assume their pastors spend much time in prayer, after all isn’t that what they are supposed to do…?
 Prepare, preach the Word, and pray (Acts 6:4).
 The fact is, most pastors feel the pressure for results and have lost the edge of prayer in their own lives.
 Research has shown the average pastor prays 20 minutes a day, with many praying much, much less!

 Pastors and leaders not only need to pray, but they need to be prayed for.
 Unfortunately, more pastors are preyed on instead of being prayed for!
-I know the pastors I am working with so value my praying for and with them on site!
+We know the pastors and leaders we are working with so value being praying for!
 It is a breath of life and fire into their soul.
-We converge, whether at their office, our prayer room, or as of late, via Zoom and 45 to 60 minutes later I leave with them feeling refreshed and cared for.
+We converge, whether at their office, our prayer room, or as of late, via Zoom and 45 to 60 minutes later (up to three hours!) we leave, with them feeling refreshed and cared for.
 It is a brief pastor’s prayer pause!